-Remember that the peace for which we pray isn’t exclusively something God gives to us (although it is, of course, that more than anything)—it is also something, through God’s work in us, for which we should strive in the world around us.
+Remember that the peace for which we pray isn’t exclusively something God gives to us (although it is, of course, first and foremost that)—it is also something, through God’s work in us, for which we should strive in the world around us.

 FOCUS North America, a pan-Orthodox ministry, gives an excellent statement of some of the needs we can work to meet: Food for the hungry; Occupation for the jobless; Clothing for the naked; Understanding for the hopeless; Shelter for the homeless.
 Whether through FOCUS’ ministry (http://www.focusnorthamerica.org) or through charities in our local communities—or, best of all, through both—we have many opportunities to bring God’s love and comfort to people who are in desperate need.

 We can also work for peace within our relationships.
 Do you find yourself frequently arguing with family members, or criticizing people in your parish, or even hating people at work?
 Such conflicts obviously prevent or destroy peace in our lives, but there are two ways we can overcome them.
 First, we can work on changing the attitudes and actions that lead us into such conflict, which St. Gregory of Sinai identifies as “disobedience, argumentativeness, self-gratification, self-justification and (a) pernicious high opinion of oneself.”
 Secondly, we can refuse to be offended by the hurtful words and actions of others, as St. Seraphim of Sarov teaches, “We must bear offenses from others with equanimity and accustom ourselves to such a disposition of spirit that these offenses seem to concern not us, but others.
 Such a practice can give quietness to the human heart and make it as dwelling for God Himself.”